hackclub/OnBoard/projects/obsidian/README.md

 This is a 75% hotswappable keyboard!

-It's going to cost $99.18, but without tarrifs and lower shipping it would be around $50, so $50 is enough.
+It's going to cost $99.18, but without tarrifs and lower shipping it would be around $50.